sicreative/ConnectedCloudChallengeTranslate/README.md

 Demo for element14  Connected Cloud Challenge project

 LED and ALS sensor for sense the mail.
-Record Sound from TFT shield PDM MIC to on-board FRAM, steam via AWSIoT and work speech to text translate.
+Record Sound from TFT shield PDM MIC to on-board FRAM, stream via AWSIoT and work speech to text translate.
 Use AWS IoT shadow connected with IOS APP

 More detail: